Frequently Asked Questions

 6. How many Companies/Organizations CAn Participate?

-PeaceTech Lab and its partners are expected to choose no more than 15 companies/organizations for the cohort.
+PeaceTech Lab and its partners will choose no more than 15 companies/organizations for the cohort.

 7. Where is the Accelerator Located?